Public Health - BS

 All Milken Institute School of Public Health students are required to review the University’s Code of Academic Integrity and complete the GW Academic Integrity Activity.
 This activity must be completed within 2 weeks of matriculation.
 Information on GWSPH Academic Integrity requirements can be found here.

 Students in the BS in Public Health program should refer to the guide from the year in which they matriculated into the program.
-For the current program guide, click the "PROGRAM GUIDE" button.
+For the current program guide, click the "PROGRAM GUIDE" button at the top of the page.

 NOTE: Please reach out to your current advisor for any questions.